uc-cdis/gen3.org/content/resources/user/submit-data.md

 ## 5. Link Files to their Metadata

-Finally, once project metadata have been submitted, data file records are linked to their parent node records to allow filtering or querying of submitted data files based on these experimental/clinical metadata.
+Finally, once project metadata have been submitted, data file records are linked to the corresponding records in the parent node to allow filtering or querying of submitted data files based on these experimental/clinical metadata.

 The easiest way to create the link between your data files' records and the records in their parent node is as follows: